AndressaSRodrigues/CODSOFT/job_board/frontend/README.md

 ## Developers

-This project was designed by Andressa Rodrigues during her internship at CODSOFT.
+This project was designed by Andressa Rodrigues.